CPUID: EAX=8000'0000h: Highest Extended Function Implemented

-EAX=80000001h: Extended Processor Info and Feature Bits
+EAX=8000'0001h: Extended Processor Info and Feature Bits

 This returns extended feature flags in EDX and ECX.

-Bits 0 through 9, 12 through 17, 23, and 24 of EDX are duplicates of EDX from the EAX=1 leaf.
+Many of the bits in EDX (bits 0 through 9, 12 through 17, 23, and 24) are duplicates of EDX from the EAX=1 leaf - these bits are highlighted in light yellow.
+(These duplicated bits are present on AMD but not Intel CPUs.)

 AMD feature flags are as follows:

-EAX=80000002h,80000003h,80000004h: Processor Brand String
+EAX=8000'0002h,8000'0003h,8000'0004h: Processor Brand String

 These return the processor brand string in EAX, EBX, ECX and EDX.
-CPUID must be issued with each parameter in sequence to get the entire 48-byte null-terminated ASCII processor brand string.
+CPUID must be issued with each parameter in sequence to get the entire 48-byte ASCII processor brand string.
 It is necessary to check whether the feature is present in the CPU by issuing CPUID with EAX = 80000000h first and checking if the returned value is not less than 80000004h.